 Sacred Animals: Unlike many other Hindu Goddesses she does not sit upon an animal instead she is often shown with one foot on her husband Shiva.

 Below is a beautiful image of Kali's Yantra, a symbol that is used as a meditation tool to achieve a state where all illusions are ultimately destroyed and we reach a point of pure consciousness.

-A mantra can also be used to invoke the power of this Goddess.
+A mantra can also be used to invoke the power of the Hindu Goddess Kali.
 There are many different forms.
 I have chosen a simple form that you can use in your practice.

 Om kring Kalikaye Namah